Gender Recognition Reform (Scotland) Bill: Veto by UK Government

+Judicial process

+Judicial review

+On 12 April 2023, Cabinet Secretary for Social Justice in the devolved Scottish government, Shirley-Anne Somerville, announced the intention to launch a request for a judicial review of the UK government's use of Section 35 of the Scotland Act 1998 against the bill.
+The hearing of the court case began on 19 September 2023 at the Court of Session in Edinburgh and was completed the following day.
+The court's ruling was delivered on 8 December 2023; the judge rejected the Scottish Government's legal challenge.
+In his analysis for The Herald, the newspaper's political editor, Tom Gordon, wrote of the ruling, "Make no mistake.
+This is not a narrow defeat for the Scottish Government and Mr Yousaf's decision to go to court come-what-may.
+It is a comprehensive demolition job".

+On 20 December 2023, Somerville announced that the Scottish government would not appeal the ruling, but would not withdraw the bill from the Scottish parliament.
+She said: "For the avoidance of doubt, this bill is not in the bin and is waiting an incoming UK government that has more respect for devolution."

+On 10 May 2024, First Minister and SNP Leader, John Swinney formally abandoned Nicola Sturgeon's self-ID gender plans after saying they cannot be implemented.
+He told Sky News that "The reality of the situation we face is that the Supreme Court has said that we can't legislate in that area.
+We can't take forward that legislation".

 Opinion on the bill

 Support

-The bill was supported by feminist, LGBT, and human rights campaign organisations such as Amnesty International, Stonewall, Rape Crisis Scotland, Equality Network, Engender, Scottish Trans Alliance, and Scottish Women's Aid.
+The bill was supported by feminist, LGBTQ, and human rights campaign organisations such as Amnesty International, Stonewall, Rape Crisis Scotland, Equality Network, Engender, Scottish Trans Alliance, and Scottish Women's Aid.
 The vast majority of SNP and Scottish Labour parliamentarians, as well as all Scottish Green and Scottish Liberal Democrat MSPs supported the bill, as did three of the Scottish Conservative members.

 The bill is similar to the one adopted in the Republic of Ireland.
 In Northern Ireland, the bill was supported by Sinn Féin, the Alliance Party, and the Social Democratic and Labour Party, whose politicians and MPs raised the possibility of adopting a similar bill.